andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/custom-uitableviewcell-text-input-swift.md

 #### Implement TextInputTableViewCell class

-An example implementation with a function for configuring the text field&#8217;s properties might look something like this:
+An example implementation with a function for configuring the text field's properties might look something like this:

 <pre class="lang:swift decode:true " title="TextInputTableViewCell.swift" >import UIKit